kopsha/python-1o1/docs/sets.rst

 Otherwise, discard provides a convenient alternative.

-There is also a fastser way to remove elements.
+There is also a faster way to remove elements.
 To empty out the set and remove all elements, use the **clear()** method.

 .. code-block:: console